mbr-phys/higgs-proj/README.md

 - [x] Add LO B Mixing
 - [x] Add higher-order B mixing from Crivellin - _need to fix some issues with it still_
 - [x] Add R(D), R(Dst)
+- [ ] Does the likelihood function change if observables are correlated or not?
 - [ ] Look into `RKpi(P+->munu)`, it's going all funky right now - maybe errors in FFs?
 - [ ] Finish adding to `world_avgs.yml`
 - [ ] Add `vev`, `lambda_QCD` and any other new nuisance parameters to the `parameter_x.yml` files in `flavio/data`